mhrons/mhrons.github.io/docs/pv_smooth.md

 Maximum specific power from/to ESS calculated by \eqref{eq:6} is in the column "GI~ESS~".
 A difference between the maximum and minimum specific accumulated energy calculated by \eqref{eq:4} is in the column "ΔGX".
 A daily flow of the specific energy through ESS calculated by \eqref{eq:5} is in the column "Throughput".
 A global exposure at the plane of incidence is also displayed.

-With a "better prediction accuracy" during the selected days, the MPLPF smoothing required a relative ESS power between 5.5h^-1^ - 7.2h^-1^ which is 3.8 - 4.8 times more then by the LPF smoothing, 2.4 - 4.2 times more than by PLPF, and eventually 84% - 99% of the IPLPF power request.
-The MPLPF smoothing required 21% - 22% of the ESS capacity used by the LPF method, or 24% - 41% of the capacity used by PLPF.
-The MPLPF eventually required 1.0 - 1.2 times the ESS capacity used by IPLPF.
-The MPLPF smoothing put 58% - 73% of the energy through ESS relative to the LPF method, or 75% - 83% of the energy throughput by PLPF.
-MPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.
+With a "better prediction accuracy" during the selected days, the SPLPF smoothing required a relative ESS power between 5.5h^-1^ - 7.2h^-1^ which is 3.8 - 4.8 times more then by the LPF smoothing, 2.4 - 4.2 times more than by PLPF, and eventually 84% - 99% of the IPLPF power request.
+The SPLPF smoothing required 21% - 22% of the ESS capacity used by the LPF method, or 24% - 41% of the capacity used by PLPF.
+The SPLPF eventually required 1.0 - 1.2 times the ESS capacity used by IPLPF.
+The SPLPF smoothing put 58% - 73% of the energy through ESS relative to the LPF method, or 75% - 83% of the energy throughput by PLPF.
+SPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.

-With a "worse prediction accuracy" during the selected days, the MPLPF smoothing required a relative ESS power between 3.8h^-1^ - 6.3h^-1^ which is 2.6 - 4.2 times more then by the LPF smoothing, 3.6 - 5.1 times more than by PLPF, and eventually 58% - 86% of the IPLPF power request.
-The MPLPF smoothing required 24% - 33% of the ESS capacity used by the LPF method, or 19% - 28% of the capacity used by PLPF.
-The MPLPF eventually required 1.2 - 1.8 times the ESS capacity used by IPLPF.
-The MPLPF smoothing put 59% - 77% of the energy through ESS relative to the LPF method, or 63% - 69% of the energy throughput by PLPF.
-MPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.
+With a "worse prediction accuracy" during the selected days, the SPLPF smoothing required a relative ESS power between 3.8h^-1^ - 6.3h^-1^ which is 2.6 - 4.2 times more then by the LPF smoothing, 3.6 - 5.1 times more than by PLPF, and eventually 58% - 86% of the IPLPF power request.
+The SPLPF smoothing required 24% - 33% of the ESS capacity used by the LPF method, or 19% - 28% of the capacity used by PLPF.
+The SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by IPLPF.
+The SPLPF smoothing put 59% - 77% of the energy through ESS relative to the LPF method, or 63% - 69% of the energy throughput by PLPF.
+SPLPF eventually put 1.0 - 1.1 times more energy through ESS than the IPLPF method.

-### MPLPF vs IPLPF
+### SPLPF vs IPLPF
-Although we did not analyze the whole year (the numerical simulation of MPLPF is computationally intensive), our analysis of the 4 smoothing methods on the selected days with high solar intermittency and various solar exposure, with 4 filter orders, and with varrying prediction error provides a detailed insight into the MPLPF performance.
-This smoothing method performs much better than PLPF. ***With a relatively small prediction error, MPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been theoretically justified (part of the patent application).
+Although we did not analyze the whole year (the numerical simulation of SPLPF is computationally intensive), our analysis of the 4 smoothing methods on the selected days with high solar intermittency and various solar exposure, with 4 filter orders, and with varrying prediction error provides a detailed insight into the SPLPF performance.
+This smoothing method performs much better than PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been theoretically justified (part of the patent application).

 ## Graphical display of smoothing
 Following graphs show the smoothing effect and accumulated energy according to the smoothing method and other OLAP dimensions.
 The measured data from 2 selected days have been processed into the following time series: